SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 [[collapse]]
 | ## Adding pull request decoration to projects that are part of a mono repository
 |
-| In a mono repository setup, multiple SonarQube projects, each corresponding to a separate mono repository project, are all bound to the same repository.
-You'll need to set up pull request decoration for each SonarQube project.
+| In a mono repository setup, multiple SonarQube projects, each corresponding to a separate mono repository project, are all bound to the same Azure DevOps repository.
+You'll need to set up pull request decoration for each SonarQube project that is part of a mono repository.
 |
-| In Developer Edition, analyzing a pull request for a project that is part of a mono repository will override the current pull request decoration even if you're analyzing a different project.
+| Pull request decoration for a mono repository setup is supported starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).
+Decorating pull requests in Developer Edition may lead to unexpected behavior.
 |
-| In [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) and above, you can show pull request decoration for multiple projects simultaneously.
+| To add pull request decoration to a project that's part of a mono repository, set your project up manually as shown in the **Adding pull request decoration to a manually created or existing project** above.
+You also need to set the **Enable mono repository support** setting to true.
 |
-| To do this, set your global ALM Integration settings as shown in the **Importing your Azure DevOps repositories into SonarQube** section above, and set your project settings at **Project Settings > General Settings > Pull Request Decoration**.
+| After setting your project settings, you need to ensure the correct project is being analyzed by adjusting the analysis scope and pass your project names to the scanner.
+See the following sections for more information.
 |
-| From here, set your:
+| ### Ensuring the correct project is analyzed
+| You need to adjust the analysis scope to make sure SonarQube doesn't analyze code from other projects in your mono repository.
+To do this set up a **Source File Inclusion** for your  project at **Project Settings > Analysis Scope** with a pattern that will only include files from the appropriate folder.
+For example, adding `./MyFolderName/**/*` to your inclusions would only include analysis of code in the `MyFolderName` folder.
+See [Narrowing the Focus](/project-administration/narrowing-the-focus/) for more information on setting your analysis scope.
 |
-| - **Project name**
-| - **Repository name**
-| - **Enable mono repository support** – (Enterprise Edition and above only) Set this to true
+| ### Passing project names to the scanner
+| Because of the nature of a mono repository, SonarQube scanners might read all project names of your mono repository as identical.
+To avoid having multiple projects with the same name, you need to pass the `sonar.projectName` parameter to the scanner.
+For example, if you're using the Maven scanner, you would pass `mvn sonar:sonar -Dsonar.projectName=YourProjectName`.

 [[collapse]]
 | ## Configuring multiple ALM instances